 Experience: 8 years

-Diceus is a technology partner for startups, S&M business, and large companies that need enterprise-grade solutions development.
-Diceus is focused on the development of ERP, CRM, ECM solutions for different industry sectors including e-commerce, healthcare, finance, manufacturing, and production, etc. Unlike most of the outsourcing companies, Diceus uses a new approach to the development – they don’t charge for hours, but are responsible for the project’s outcomes.
+DICEUS is a technology partner for startups, S&M businesses, and large companies that need enterprise-grade solutions development.
+DICEUS is focused on the development of ERP, CRM, ECM solutions for different industry sectors including e-commerce, healthcare, finance, manufacturing, and production, etc. Unlike most of the outsourcing companies, DICEUS uses a new approach to the development – they don’t charge for hours, but are responsible for the project’s outcomes.

 The core clients include international companies like TeamBase, BriteCore, Total Image Group, SimpleTix, Palmers Textil AG, NextCom, Gunnebo Ab, ApexSQL, InsuBiz, etc.